 Inflation is one of the most influential factors while planning for long-term financial goals.
 Inflation is the reason you need to invest your money, else it starts to lose its value.

 For example, if you have Rs 1 lakh right now you have two options:

-- You can keep it in your pocket.
+a) You can keep it in your pocket.
 In which case over 10 years, it’s real value will be about Rs.
 61,000, if we assume a 5% p.a. inflation.

-After this example, you can imagine why most of the financial goals you are investing in will need way more than the present cost of the goal.
+You can imagine why most of the financial goals you are investing in will need way more than the present cost of the goal.
 Also, your family’s regular financial needs like kitchen and lifestyle expenses will keep growing.